 From the outset, PJ Harvey has commanded attention.
-She formed the bass / drums / guitar trio in 1991 in Dorset, England and by autumn had released the debut single, \'Dress\', on independent label Too Pure.With a second single, \'Sheela-Na-Gig\', in February 1992, Harvey had begun an impressive critical climb, which set the stage for a highly anticipated album release the following month. \'Dry\' was hailed as an astonishing debut, not just in the UK but worldwide and especially in the United States, where Rolling Stone named Harvey Best Songwriter and Best New Female Singer.
+She formed the bass / drums / guitar trio in 1991 in Dorset, England and by autumn had released the debut single, \'Dress\', on independent label Too Pure.
+Harvey began an impressive critical climb, which set the stage for a highly anticipated album release the following month. \'Dry\' was hailed as an astonishing debut, not just in the UK but worldwide and especially in the United States, where Rolling Stone named Harvey Best Songwriter and Best New Female Singer.

-\'To Bring You My Love\' followed in 1995, an eclectic and starkly original album.
+In 1993, PJ Harvey signed to Island Records and began work on a follow-up album, \'Rid Of Me\' which was released in early \'93.
+The album was supported by a lengthy world tour, drawing increasingly wide audiences and Harvey\'s first Mercury Prize nomination.
+The original trio dissolved and Harvey’s solo work \'4-Track Demos\' was released in the autumn of 1993. \'To Bring You My Love\' followed in 1995, an eclectic and starkly original album.
 The tour which followed saw Harvey explore a theatrical edge to her live performance.
 She received her second nomination for the Mercury Music Prize and was nominated for two Grammies, received \'1995 Artist Of The Year\' awards from Rolling Stone and Spin and gained album of the year acknowledgements across the board.

-In 1996 she worked with John Parish on the album \'Dance Hall At Louse Point\' where her words accompanied the music of John Parish for both the album and a live accompaniment to the Mark Bruce Dance Company production of the same name.
-A follow up collaboration with Parish is set to appear in 2008.She has collaborated with an extraordinary range of musicians, duetting with Thom Yorke, Nick Cave, Tricky, How Gelb of Giant Sand, Pascal Comelade, Gordon Gano of Violent Femmes and appearing on Sparklehorse album \'It\'s A Wonderful Life\'.
+In 1996 she worked on the album \'Dance Hall At Louse Point\' with John Parish for both the album and a live accompaniment to the Mark Bruce Dance Company production of the same name.
+The follow up collaboration with Parish was released in Spring of 2009 – ‘A Woman A Man Walked By’.
+An extensive tour of Europe and America followed.
+The video for the first single from this album, ‘Black Hearted Love’, was directed by the acclaimed British artists, Jake & Dino Chapman.
+She has collaborated with an extraordinary range of musicians, including Thom Yorke, Nick Cave, Tricky, Bjork, Hal Wilner, Howe Gelb of Giant Sand, Pascal Comelade, Gordon Gano of Violent Femmes and Sparklehorse.